rmrk-team/evm-nestable-demo/README.md

 ## Bugs, doubts and help :pray:

-For clarifications, bug reporting or help needed please refer to one of these channels:
+For clarifications, bug reporting or help needed please open a Github issue or write a message in the telegram:

 - **Telegram**: https://t.me/rmrkimpl
-- **Mail**: dev.andreavendrame@gmail.com